Tuesday, June 2, 2026

 • A working understanding of the middlegame structures each opening produces

 The goal is not perfect memorization.
 It is pattern recognition built through repetition and understanding.
-A good repertoire gets you to middlegame positions where you know the plans, and it does so reliably without requiring perfect recall.

 Why Does Building a Solid Repertoire Matter?